-Hang a curtain at each window
+3. Hang a curtain at each window

-Curtain poles for bay windows can be expensive and tricky to fit around curves and bends, so fitting a separate pole at each window is a good option.
+Curtain ideas for bay windows can be expensive and tricky to fit around curves and bends, so fitting a separate pole at each window is a good option.
 Hang a pair of curtains at the middle window and then frame each side with another curtain.
-This will create an extremely sophisticated look, bringing the focus to the bay, and tie back hooks fitted high up will allow the curtains to be gathered in an attractive swag of fabric.
+This will create an extremely sophisticated look, bringing the focus to the bay.

+Tie back hooks fitted high up will allow the curtains to be gathered in an attractive swag of fabric.
 Finish the look with a narrow pelmet around the top of the window in a dark fabric to draw the eye upwards and create a sense of space.

-Hang curtains across the front of the bay
+4. Hang curtains across the front of the bay

 In a living room if you have a desk area or storage in the bay window space that you want to hide, then this curtain can act as the ideal screen, keeping the rest of the room clutter-free.

-Combine panels with curtains
+5. Combine panels with curtains